 4.2.
 If an Owner requests a copy of an Association document which must be retrieved from archives, compiled, generated, certified or authenticated in any way, the Owner is responsible for all fees and costs incurred in the retrieval, compilation, generation, certification or authentication and reproduction (copying) of the requested document(s), including but not limited to labor, materials and postage.
 Manager's current charges for such services are as detailed in item 4 above, and are subject to change without notice.

-Grand Lodge on Peak 7 Owners Association, Inc.
+Grand Timber Lodge Owners' Association, Inc.

 RESERVE STUDY POLICY